Should I do divorce mediation or collaborative law for my divorce?

 Collaborative law is another alternative to traditional divorce litigated in a courtroom.
 It is similar to mediation but uses individual attorneys instead.
 Both parties choose an attorney who will represent their interests.
 The couple and their attorneys meet to share information, express their wishes, and ultimately craft a divorce agreement that is agreeable to both.

-Collaborative law attorneys must be familiar with the process and dedicated to helping the couple come to an agreement even while representing the best interests of their clients.
+Collaborative law attorneys must be familiar with the process and dedicated to helping the couple come to an agreement even while representing the interests of their clients.
 These attorneys generally will only continue with a case while it is a collaborative process.
 As a result, couples who ultimately need courts to intervene will have to find a new lawyer.
 This general rule keeps collaborative lawyers from having a financial incentive to encourage litigation.

 This route can be more expensive than mediation because it requires two different attorneys and their staff to be involved as opposed to a single mediator.
 In other words, it can mean twice the bills.
 However, many people prefer this method.
 Their attorney ensures that their rights are advocated for and the couple ultimately has the final say on the outcome rather than a mediator.